Efficient AllReduce with Stragglers: : A Straggler-Aware Algorithm

-Once the \reducescatter is complete, \sysname initiates a schedule of data transfers among all GPUs (both the straggler and non-stragglers) to complete the \allreduce (Fig.~\ref{fig:collectives}).
-However, even with the precondition, designing a faster algorithm than $\beta$-efficient baselines is challenging because the precondition introduces inherent asymmetry (straggler vs. other ranks) that makes communication more difficult to parallelize.
-Thus, \sysname{} carefully designs communication to maximize parallelism in every round of the algorithm, achieving schedules that complete \allreduce{} faster than baselines.
-Further, computing efficient data transfer schedules is known to be combinatorially explosive~\cite{taccl}, so \sysname{} leverages symmetry-breaking to quickly find efficient schedules in polynomial time.
+Once the \reducescatter is complete, \sysname initiates a schedule of data transfers among all GPUs (straggler and non-stragglers) to complete the \allreduce.
+However, even with the precondition, designing an algorithm faster than $\beta$-optimal baselines is challenging because the precondition introduces inherent asymmetry (straggler vs. other ranks) that is difficult to parallelize.
+Thus, \sysname{} designs communication to maximize parallelism in every round, achieving faster \allreduce{} schedules than baselines.
+While computing efficient schedules is known to be combinatorially hard~\citep{taccl}, \sysname{} uses symmetry-breaking to quickly find them in polynomial time.
 For the desired multi-GPU setup, \sysname is run once offline to generate \allreduce{} schedules, which are then implemented to run in real-time without modification.
-Next, we discuss the exact details of the runtime environment \sysname{} relies on to improve \allreduce.

-\myparab{Identifying the persistent straggler.} \sysname{} must know the persistent straggler's rank, which can be done with profiling tools such as \texttt{nsys}~\cite{nsys}.
-While we do not assume a specific lower bound on the straggler's delay time, ideally it is long enough to fully overlap with the initial \reducescatter{}.
-Even if the delay is shorter than this ideal, \sysname{} often outperforms baselines, as shown in \S\ref{sec:eval}.

-\myparab{GPU cluster topology.} Inter-GPU networks typically fall into two categories: scale-up (high-bandwidth connections within a node or rack) and scale-out (lower-bandwidth connections spanning multiple nodes or racks).
-Traditional \allreduce algorithms (\eg Ring, recursive halving/doubling~\cite{thakur2005optimization}) target the scale-up domain due to its homogeneous, any-to-any topology.
-In contrast, algorithms for scale-out environments rely on manual heuristics~\cite{taccl}, specialized topologies (\eg rail-optimized~\cite{nvidia_rail_optimized}), or hierarchical approaches layered on scale-up algorithms.
-As a result, \sysname specifically addresses the \textbf{scale-up domain}, which can have 10-100s of GPUs~\cite{nvl72}.
+\sysname is agnostic to the cause of the straggler or detection method (\S\ref{sec:eval}).
+Instead, it is a \emph{fundamental parallel algorithm that communicates $2\times$ fewer bytes} than the known lower bound for \allreduce{} during exposed communication in settings where overlap is possible, while retaining strong worst-case performance.
+We now describe the runtime environment \sysname relies on.